gekitsu/bouldering-for-beginners/README.md

 `<3` to everyone who makes videos about bouldering or climbing, writes articles, or helps new people in the gym or at the crag.
 You are the best.

+## License

+This collection is licensed under a Creative Commons Attribution-ShareAlike License.
+See [LICENSE](the LICENSE file) for the exact text.